scipy/scipy/doc/source/tutorial/signal.rst

 returned.

-The second optional flag 'method' determines how the convolution is computed, either through the Fourier Transform approach with :func:`fftconvolve` or through the direct method.
-The Fourier Transform method has order :math:`O(N\log N)` while the direct method has order :math:`O(N^2)`.
+The second optional flag 'method' determines how the convolution is computed, either through the Fourier transform approach with :func:`fftconvolve` or through the direct method.
+By default, it selects the expected faster method.
+The Fourier transform method has order :math:`O(N\log N)` while the direct method has order :math:`O(N^2)`.
 Depending on the big O constant and the value of :math:`N`, one of these two methods may be faster.
-The default value 'auto' performs a rough calculation and chooses the faster method, while the values 'direct' and 'fft' force computation with the other two methods.
+The default value 'auto' performs a rough calculation and chooses the expected faster method, while the values 'direct' and 'fft' force computation with the other two methods.

 The code below shows a simple example for convolution of 2 sequences